traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 `--providers.consulcatalog.namespace`:
 Sets the namespace used to discover services (Consul Enterprise only).

+`--providers.consulcatalog.namespaces`:
+Sets the namespaces used to discover services (Consul Enterprise only).

 `--providers.consulcatalog.prefix`:
 Prefix for consul service tags.
 Default 'traefik' (Default: ```traefik```)